-The Nvidia GeForce GTX 1080 Ti has been arguably the most anticipated graphics card of the new year.
-The 1080 series is Nvidia’s top-end GPU for gamers, and this year's iteration even outpaces the Titan X in several regards.
+The Nvidia GeForce GTX 1080 Ti was one of the most anticipated graphics cards when it came out in 2017.
+The 1080 series was Nvidia’s top-end GPU for gamers, and this more recent version outpaced the mighty Titan X in many areas.

 Since the release of the GTX 1080 Ti we've seen a range of manufacturers produce their own spins on the GPU, so check out our list of the best Nvidia GTX 1080 Ti graphics cards.

 Base clock: 1,480MHz

 Boost clock: 1,582MHz

 Power connectors: 1 x 6-pin, 1 x 8-pin

 Ports: 3 x DisplayPort 1.4, 1 x HDMI 2.0

 The Nvidia GeForce GTX 1080 Ti is packing 3584 CUDA cores, 224 texture units and 88 ROPs.
 It comes with just a notch less video RAM than the god-like Titan X, but the 1080 Ti’s 11GB complement of GDDR5X VRAM is tuned to a faster 11Gbps – clearly Nvidia is a fan of Spinal Tap – making this Nvidia’s quickest Pascal card.

 There’s no question the Nvidia GTX 1080 Ti is a performance beast, running at a base 1480MHz frequency and 1582MHz when boosted.